kingjh/SafemathChecker/README.md

 ## File Requirements
 1. All Solidity files in the project to be checked are named as "*.sol".
 2. All SafeMath files in the project to be checked are named as "SafeMath*.sol", and their file names are the same as the uint type they protect from overflow. e.g., SafeMath8.sol is to protect the uint8 calculation.
-3. SafeMath.sol is an exception of #2, it protects uint (uint256) from overflow.
+Please note there will be no SafeMath256.sol file but SafeMath.sol, which protects uint (uint256) from overflow.
 4. All "*.sol" files are valid.

 ## Running environment